In this article, you’re going to learn the fundamental of dating power dynamics.

 But she was “scared” to meet me.
 Ultimately, her fears got the best of her and she didn’t come out.

-You might underestimate the importance of warmth because they think like men.
+You might underestimate the importance of warmth because men think like, well… Men.
 And they don’t get enough warnings.
 Women won’t tell you “I’m worried”, they simply won’t come out or won’t reply.

 The other issue with high-power and low-warmth is that high-power with low-warmth leads to confrontational dating.